sizmailov/pyxmolpp2/docs/site/api/python/examples/torsion_angle.rst

     phi_2_ro.set(Degrees(-130))

-To make :ref:`TorsinAngle` writeable one need to pass to constructor a selector function which returns a selection of affected atoms by our torsion angle
+To make :ref:`TorsionAngle` writeable one need to pass to constructor a selector function which returns a selection of affected atoms by our torsion angle

 .. py-exec::